registries

 "region": "{{ region }}"

-To delete your container registry, destroying all container image data stored in it, send a DELETE request to /v2/registry
+To delete your container registry, destroying all container image data stored in it, send a DELETE request to /v2/registry.

 This operation is not compatible with multiple registries in a DO account.
-You should use /v2/registries/{registry_name}
+You should use /v2/registries/{registry_name} instead.

 EXEC digitalocean.container_registry.registries.registry_delete_legacy